BergstromDomain/MainApp/docs/section_1_getting_started/1_0_getting_started_toc.md

-# Developing the BergstromDomain Rails Application #
+# How I developed my main Ruby on Rails application #

 ## Getting Started ##
-> This section covers setting up the *Cloud9* environment, installing the relevant components and creating the database before creating a new application.
+> This section covers how I set up the *Cloud9* environment, installed the relevant components and creating the database before I created a new application.

 ### Section Getting Started - Table of Contents ###